Avoiding common pitfalls in the first stage of the AI product lifecycle — problem definition: the importance of alignment (part 1)

 In the early stages of a data and AI project, it’s easy to let enthusiasm and pressure push you toward rushed decisions.
 However, with a focus on problem-driven design, early expert involvement, and proper attention to data maturity and AI readiness, you can avoid many of the common pitfalls that stall, derail, or doom these projects.
 Remember, the foundation you lay in these first stages will dictate the success of the entire journey.

 Understanding the early pitfalls is just the beginning.
 In the next part, Sanja explores the discovery stage, uncovering more obstacles and how to overcome them.
-Stay tuned for Part 2 of the data and AI solutions pitfalls and our advice on how to overcome them.
+Read Part 2 of the data and AI solutions pitfalls and our advice on how to overcome them now.